 Charge each person a small fee for their ticket and advertise your event on social media, posters and flyers, a sign outside the venue and by good old word of mouth!

-Share your love with the world in 2019
+Share your love with the world

 Let's just take this opportunity to remind ourselves that despite what all the advertisements seem to say, love is not in a bunch of flowers or a commercial card.